Wildlife photography

 photographing bears

 When you meet a bear out on the trail you need to be concentrating on staying safe.
+Trying to hold and film with a phone while concentrating on the bear, at the same time readying or even deploying bear spray and perhaps even attempting to control your leashed dog is anything but manageable.
 Watch the bear’s body language and for signs of distress.
 If the bear seems to be ignoring you, it does not mean it is unaware of your presence.
 Stop advancing, use a ‘soft eye’, that is, keep your eyes on the bear but do not stare.
 If need be, back off slowly, speaking softly or move off to the side of the trail if the bear has simply been traveling in your direction.
 Anticipate the bear’s reaction to your presence and be ready to use your bear spray in case things escalate.

 At home, watching and/or photographing a bear that is engaged in unwanted behaviour such as accessing human food, teaches the bear that it is ok to do so.
 Not only does this condition the bear to human food sources, but habituates it to feeling comfortable doing so in the presence of humans.
 This can eventually lead to the death of a bear.